mlewand/blog.mlewandowski.com/_posts/2017-03-31-Debugging-Karma-tests-with-VSCode.md

 All right, so in order to get this going we'll need three things:

-1. (Obiously) VSCode installed on our desktop.
+1. (Obviously) VSCode installed on our desktop.
 1. (Obviously) a project using Karma.
 1. [debugger-for-chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.